TartanLlama/tartanllama.github.io/_posts/2017-09-14-detection-idiom.md

 ### A problem

 We are developing a generic library.
-At some point on our library we need to calculate the `foo` quotient for whatever types the user passes in.
+At some point on our library we need to calculate the `foo` factor for whatever types the user passes in.

 {% highlight cpp %}
 template <class T>
-int calculate_foo_quotient (const T& t);
+int calculate_foo_factor (const T& t);
 {% endhighlight %}

 Some types will have specialized implementations of this function, but for types which don't we'll need to some generic calculation.